ibm-early-programs/node-red-contrib-file-buffer/README.md

 ### Output
-msg.payload will be a buffer containing the file contents.
+msg.payload will be a buffer or a stream containing the file contents.

 ### Sample flow
 This flow uses a multipart form to send a file to Watson Recognition for